andreas-mausch/andreas-mausch.github.io/posts/2025-03-22-eleventy-upgrade-v2-to-v3/index.md

 ## permalink warning

 ```
-WARNING: You will likely want to add a `compileOptions.permalink` option for the ts Custom Template Language
-```

-> You will likely want to add a `compileOptions.permalink` option for the sass Custom Template Language.
+WARNING: You will likely want to add a `compileOptions.permalink` option for the sass Custom Template Language.
 If you do not explicitly specify this behavior, we will no longer render permalink strings in sass syntax.
 The default for this option changed from `true` to "raw".
 Docs: https://www.11ty.dev/docs/languages/custom/#compileoptions.permalink-to-override-permalink-compilation GitHub issue: https://github.com/11ty/eleventy/issues/2780
+```

 I'm still not sure what that means.
 I have tested the `feed.xml` and footnote links, they both work.